• Skip to main content

 Blueberry cake batter in pan.

-7. Remove from the oven and leave to cool in the pan for 10 minutes before removing the ring.
+7. Cool: Remove from the oven and leave to cool in the pan for 10 minutes before removing the ring.
 Cool completely before drizzling with the lemon glaze.

 Top tips